linuzo/Cookie-MP/README.md

 - [x] Enclumes/Enchantements
 - [x] Génération

 Nous ne sommes pas des codeurs professionel.
 Merci de nous soutenir !
-If you have any problems, Make a new issue (In French/English)
+If you have any problems, Make a new issue (In French/English).
+Please make an English translation of this text.